Roy Kellerman: Assassination of John F. Kennedy

 According to an interview given in 1981 after John Hinckley, Jr.'s attempt to assassinate President Reagan in 1981, Kellerman did not believe there was a conspiracy to assassinate Kennedy.
 However, in 1994, Vanity Fair published an article by Anthony Summers and Robbyn Swan in which they quoted Kellerman's widow, June, as stating he "accepted that there was a conspiracy."
+Additionally, one of Kellerman's daughters told researcher Harold Weisberg in the 1970s that "I hope the day will come when these men [Kellerman and Greer] will be able to say what they've told their families".

 In popular culture

 In the 2013 film Parkland, actor Tom Welling played the role of Kellerman.